Invisible failures in human-AI interactions: Data and methods

 \subsection{Cohort selection}

 For our analysis, we began with the subset of \stat{478,498} English-language transcripts.
-We sampled \stat{55\%} of these (\stat{261,792 transcripts}) and then used the WildChat metadata to exclude conversations classified as adversarial, explicit, or unclassifiable.
-These were primarily jailbreak attempts, NSFW requests, and inputs too ambiguous to categorize.
-(See \citealt{zhao2024wildchat} for analysis of these transcripts.)
-This leads to a subset of \stat{196,704} transcripts.
+We then excluded (1)~conversations that produced an immediate refusal from the AI with no substantive exchange to analyze (generally due to invalid input to the LLM), and (2)~conversations tagged in the WildChat metadata as adversarial, explicit, or unclassifiable (primarily jailbreak attempts, NSFW requests, and inputs too ambiguous to categorize; see \citealt{zhao2024wildchat} for analysis of these transcripts).
+From the remaining examples, we randomly sampled \stat{100,000} for annotation and analysis.

-Of these conversations, \stat{28,141} are given the tag \signal{invalid_input} by our quality signal tagger (\cref{sec:methods:ann}).
-These are interactions that produced an immediate refusal with no substantive exchange to analyze.
-So that this category does not dominate our analyses, we have removed these transcripts for our main analyses.
-However, \cref{appendix:invalid} briefly explores this category, showing that there are clear interactions with usage domain; even \signal{invalid_input} alone can be a signal of deeper problems with an AI service.

-In the majority of WildChat transcripts, the user has just one turn.
-In our sample, \stat{63.5\%} of transcripts are single-turn; \cref{appendix:turns} gives the full distribution.
-We briefly return to this in \cref{sec:invis-overall}, where we show that all the failure archetypes are robustly attested even if we restrict to the multi-turn transcripts.